flakshack/SysAdminBoard/README.md

 SysAdminBoard is a collection of DIY panels and data generators for the [Panic StatusBoard iPad App](http://www.panic.com/statusboard/) designed to display data relevant to Sysadmins.
 Code is written in Python, HTML and Javascript and served on a simple [CherryPy Webserver](http://cherrypy.org/) (included).

+(New) Originally this code was intended only for use on the iPad app, but I had some stability problems that forced me to restart the iPad at least once a day.
+To work around this problem, I replaced our iPads with a couple ASUS Chromeboxes and modified the code to run as a simple web page.
+I've added new HTML pages to replicate the clock, twitter, weather and graph functionality of the iPad app.

 This project is not intended to be a ready-to-deploy solution.
 However, if you are comfortable with Python, you should be able to get this working without much effort.

 Here are some location shots of our installation: